aristanetworks/avd/ansible_collections/arista/avd/examples/README.md

 ## AVD as Reference Inventory

 If you don't have access to AVD playgrounds, it's enough to build a working Ansible environment with the AVD collection installed to start testing examples.
-You can build an AVD environment by installing all requirements on a dedicated VM or inside a virtual environment / [uv](https://docs.astral.sh/uv/).
+You can build an AVD environment by installing all requirements on a dedicated VM or inside a virtual environment.
 Please refer to the [installation](../../../../docs/installation/collection-installation.md) section for the details.
 Alternatively, you can use the AVD universal container images to quickly spin up a working AVD environment.
 Once the environment is ready, you can extract all examples with: